ukparliament/weeknotes.data-search/2018/06/index.md

 ### Data toolkit

 Matthieu and Samu managed to install some new [SKOS](https://www.w3.org/2004/02/skos/) management software on our cloud infrastructure and import the [current controlled vocabulary](http://www.data.parliament.uk/dataset/thesauri).
 They also came up with a longer term plan for migrating the vocabulary whilst not interrupting the authoring and indexing work that relies on it.
-The plan caters for maintaining the server component of the current vocabulary management tool during the transition period.
-Given many of our internal systems rely on this, maintaining an equivalent service during transition is not unimportant.

 ### Migrating data.parliament